Toulouse railway network: The star shape

 The Toulouse railway network is roughly star-shaped.
 The structuring axis is the Bordeaux–Sète line, which crosses the agglomeration in a north-west - south-east orientation, following on a part of the route the Canal du Midi.
 Near the city center is the most important station of the city, Toulouse-Matabiau.

-Starting from the latter and going back to Bordeaux, we first reach the station of Toulouse-Raynal, vast former marshalling yard and current SNCF technicentre located not far from the passenger station.
-Then, a triangular junction allows to join the Brive-la-Gaillarde – Toulouse (via Capdenac) line, major axis of communication of the north-east of Midi-Pyrenees since it is from this that all tertiary lines stand out (Montauban–La Crémade, Tessonnières–Albi, Lexos–Montauban) sector, and which serves major cities such as Albi, Rodez, Castres or Mazamet.
+Starting from the latter and going back to Bordeaux, the station of Toulouse-Raynal is reached first, a vast former marshalling yard and current SNCF technicentre located not far from the passenger station.
+Then, a triangular junction allows trains to join the Brive-la-Gaillarde – Toulouse (via Capdenac) line, major axis of communication of the north-east of Midi-Pyrenees since it is from this that all tertiary lines stand out (Montauban–La Crémade, Tessonnières–Albi, Lexos–Montauban), and which serves cities such as Albi, Rodez, Castres or Mazamet.

-Continuing always following the valley of the Garonne, it is possible to reach several stations of the north of the city and the nearby agglomeration, as well as to the large railway station of Saint-Jory, where will be the connection from the LGV Bordeaux–Toulouse.
+WEith the line following the Garonne valley, it is possible to reach several stations in the north of the city and the nearby agglomeration, as well as to the large Saint-Jory station, where will be the connection from the LGV Bordeaux–Toulouse.
 Then, further north is the Montauban-Ville-Bourbon station from where the Orléans–Montauban line (or POLT, acronym for "Paris - Orléans - Limoges - Toulouse"), which is the old fast route that took the TEE Capitole and allows to reach the capital without passing through Bordeaux.

 South of Toulouse-Matabiau, the various railway tracks of the city form an arc.
-First of all, for a few kilometers, all the tracks go down to the south, parallel to the Canal du Midi.
-Then, they separate shortly after the twin tunnels of Guilhemery, half continuing south-east and, after crossing the small Montaudran station and several stations of the agglomeration (Labège-Innopole, Labège-Village, Escalquens, Montlaur, Baziège), continue towards Sète, Marseille or Spain via Perpignan; the other half goes southwest.
+First of all, for a few kilometers, all the tracks lead south, parallel to the Canal du Midi.
+Then, they separate shortly after the twin tunnels at Guilhemery, half continuing south-east and, after crossing the small Montaudran station and several stations of the agglomeration (Labège-Innopole, Labège-Village, Escalquens, Montlaur, Baziège), continue towards Sète, Marseille or Spain via Perpignan; the other half goes southwest.

 After crossing the Saint-Agne station, and its transfer with the line B of the metro, the line Toulouse - Bayonne crosses the Garonne and the Ramier Island, from which separate decommissioned tracks which allowed the origin to serve factories of the SNPE and those of AZF today destroyed following the disaster of the same name.
 Then a second bifurcation takes place: